 According to Zawaydeh, over 50 companies purchased the tender documents and upon completion of the park the university will become one of the greenest in the region.

 What is more encouraging is that HUs solar park is not an exception but rather the rule among Jordanian universities.

 Ahlia University installed 276 kW PV project in 2013.
 Zaytouna University has completed the installation of 162 kW PV project and is targeting an expansion by around 1.5 MW.
 Petra University is also currently installing a 1.5 MW rooftop PV project.

 The above list is not exhausted and is definitely going to grow larger very soon.
 Jordan Universities are leading the installation of PV Systems.
 They are setting an example as a large size consumer of electricity that can benefit from the economic and environmental advantages of renewable energy systems said Zawaydeh.

 Jordan has over thirty universities and all of them are paying the $0.37 per KWh for electricity.
 This makes solar PV very attractive investment for this sector Zawaydeh told pv magazine adding that these are all net-metering installations.
 Thus, the university installations do not count towards the countrys utility-scale PV target, but instead comprise part of Jordans solar PV net-metering sector.

-Cyprus University had also tendered the construction of a 10 MW solar PV park in 2013 and recently some universities in the west have joined the disinvestment movement.
+The University of Cyprus, in the nearby island of Cyprus, had also tendered the construction of a 10 MW solar PV park in 2013 and recently some universities in the west have joined the disinvestment movement.
 Western universities chould start exploring active ways of becoming energy independent by looking at their Middle Easter peers and specifically Jordan.